 In spite of this, the Defendant even by his own testimony and those of his witnesses was not there at the scheduled time to meet the representative of Mobil for the purpose of taking stock/inventory.
-From the said Termination letter which the Defendant himself received and signed for, his lawyer's letter in Exhibit D4 which is dated 27/05/2016 did not raise any issue of inadequacy of the Notice.
+From the said Termination letter which the Defendant himself . received and signed for, his lawyer's letter in Exhibit D4 which is dated 27/05/2016 did not raise any issue of inadequacy of the Notice.
 In particular, paragraph 9 of page 2 of the said letter states thus, "That in view of the foregoing, he craves your kind understanding to appreciate how distressing your notice under reference must be to him, especially when the 7 days notice of no intention to renew the contract is not for any cause made known to him".
 Throughout this letter, the Defendant's lawyer who referred to the Termination letter received by the Defendant never alleged that the 7days' Notice would not have matured on the 31st of May, 2016.
-As a matter of fæct, the Defendant while giving his evidence in chief on 8th November, 2018 stated inter alia thus, "On 24th May, 2016 they brought a letter that they would not renew the Operating Agreement..."
-It could therefore be concluded that the endorsement of 27/05/2016 as the date of the receipt of the said letter coming from the Defendant was an afterthought as the truth of when he received it was consciously confirmed by the Defendant himself in his oral evidence-in-chief and not even forced out during cross-examination.
+As a matter of fact, the Defendant while giving his evidence in chief on 8th November, 2018 stated intervalia thus, "On 24th May, 2016 they brought a letter that they would not renew the Operating Agreement ... " It could therefore be concluded that the endorsement of 27/05/2016 as the date of the receipt of the said letter coming from the Defendant was an afterthought as the truth of when he received it was consciously confirmed by the Defendant himself in his oral evidence-in-chief and not even forced out during cross-examination.

 The issue of who wrote the Petition and signed same is irrelevant in this criminal proceeding.
-Section 36 (6) of the 1999 Constitution as amended provides that, "every person charged with a criminal offence shall be entitled to be informed promptly in the countries what he is standing trust for and he admitted knowing Zara Contracting and Services and entering into a Lease Agreement with her and for which he was NSM.
-What is relevant therefore is that the Defendant entered into a Lease greenent with a 3st Party on a Property that he had no right to for the period covered by at lone.
-It is in fact not necessary that such a complaint should be in writing much less with signed.
+Section 36 (6) of the 1999 Constitution as amended provides that, "every person charged with a criminal offence shall be entitled to be informed promptly in the mes :

+language he understands and in detail of the nature of the offence".
+The Defendant understands what he is standing trial for and he admitted knowing Zara Contracting and Consulting Services and entering into a Lease Agreement with her and for which he was paid N5M.
+What is relevant therefore is that the Defendant entered into a Lease Agreement with a 3rd Party on a Property that he had no right to for the period covered by the Lease.
+It is in fact not necessary that such a complaint should be in writing much less being signed.
 Information may be filed by an anonymous Petitioner which is not even the case here.
-I refer to Sections 88 and 89 of the ACJA 2015 and Section 57 of the ACJL 2018.
+I refer to Sections 88 and 89 of the ACJA 2015 and Section 57 of the ACJL 2015.

-the Defendant was at the time of entering into the Lease Agreement with Zara Contracting and Consulting Services a monthly Licensee of Mobil Oil Nigeria Plc.
-Who then is a Licensee' A Licensee has been described in Black's Law Dictionary.
-7" Edition as "One to whom a license is granted.
+The Defendant was at the time of entering into the Lease Agreement with Zara Contracting and Consulting Services a monthly Licensee of Mobil Oil Nigeria Plc.
+Who then is a Licensee?
+A Licensee has been described in Black's Law Dictionary, 7th Edition as, "One to whom a license is granted.
 One who has permission to enter or use another's premises, but only for one's own purposes and not for the occupier's benefit".

-From this definition, the Defendant ought not to have granted Leasehold on someone clse's property without the latter's permission.
-The Defendant admitted being paid a commission of NSM uptions by Zara Contracting and Consulting Services which means be received a benefit and let out the premises solely for himself when he ought not to have done under the circumstances.
+From this definition, the Defendant ought not to have granted Leasehold on someone else's property without the latter's permission.
+The Defendant admitted being paid a commission of N5M upfront by Zara Contracting and Consulting Services which means he received a benefit and let out the premises solely for minself when he ought not to have done under the circumstances.